 To save some money, you may want to consider purchasing a used or refurbished model.
 Or, if you need a stair lift for only a short period of time, consider renting one.
 Most companies offer these options, and many offer financing programs too.

 To get started, contact some stair lift companies who will put you in touch with a dealer in your area.
-All dealers provide free in-home assessments and estimates and can help you choose an appropriate lift.
+Most dealers provide free in-home assessments and estimates and can help you choose an appropriate lift.